What Is Self-Service BI & What Are Its Benefits?

 Why?
 The digital workplace management software is a combination of various tools and technologies needed to effectively run your team and achieve success from anywhere, anytime in a secured environment.
-Having a self-service BI solution is very helpful and advantageous but imagine having it in the context with all of your digital asset and productivity tools in one place – your usefulness and results will skyrocket!
+Having a self-service BI solution is very helpful and advantageous but imagine having it in the context with all of your digital assets and productivity tools in one place – your usefulness and results will skyrocket!

 Some of the self-service benefits for businesses include:

-Improves the decision-making process
+Improves the Decision-Making Process

 With self-service BI users no longer need to waste time trying to analyze spreadsheets to source their data and make gut-based decisions, but instead have more time to focus on it.
 Its dashboards, reports, and visualizations bring effortlessness and effectiveness to the decision-making process and make the decisions better, smarter, and most importantly data-driven.

 Every single person on your team, in every department, can easily access and analyze key data.
-Marketers can analyze their customers data to better understand their needs.
+Marketers can analyze their customer’s data to better understand their needs.
 The HR department can analyze data to improve the workplace or to enhance the recruitment process.
 Your CFO and financial managers can build and share meaningful financial reports in no time.

 With the help of self-service BI tools, end users can visualize the data they need and understand what it means.
-Leveraging actionable insights makes it easier for your team to utilize data and improve productivity flows, as well as making the process of going from insights to action seamless.
+Leveraging actionable insights makes it easier for your team to utilize data and improve productivity flows, as well as makes the process of going from insights to action seamless.

 Not only that self-service tools should provide actionable insights, but they should also foster collaboration and create discussions among the different teams of your organization.
 Sharing dashboarding with team and project members on an organizational level so everyone has access to the same data that they need to make a decision.